The icon indicates free access to the linked research on JSTOR.

 In a 1932 account of Jarry, critic Herman Schnurer describes the writer’s ambiguous legacy: “Jarry belongs to that odd class of men whose conduct is subordinated to their aesthetics.”
 We tend to be more interested in the lives of artists, especially live-fast and die-young type bad boys like Jarry, than their work.
 It’s the outrageous personal anecdotes that last.
 Jarry was famous for his unpredictable behavior, like brandishing pistols at literary parties, as well as general public drunkenness.
 It’s the grace of history (and the sympathetic critics who write it) that allows this sort of thing to be charming and not sociopathic.
 According to Schnurer, poet Guillaume Apollinaire credited Jarry with being entirely literary, “His antics, his smallest action, everything in him, was literary.”

 This is meant as a compliment, but sounds like a rather exhausting way to live.
-While it’s something that may have began with Jarry or Arthur Rimbaud, we know it better today as it mutated via Ernest Hemingway, Jack Kerouac, and James Dean, Jim Morrison, and Kurt Cobain, to create the brooding Kanye-Drake idiom that dominates hip hop today.
+While it’s something that may have begun with Jarry or Arthur Rimbaud, we know it better today as it mutated via Ernest Hemingway, Jack Kerouac, and James Dean, Jim Morrison, and Kurt Cobain, to create the brooding Kanye-Drake idiom that dominates hip hop today.
 The idea is that your artistic vision consumes your personal life to such a degree that there’s little permeability between them.
 Your life is your art, man.
 It certainly runs contrary to another famous French dictum, this time from Gustave Flaubert, “Be regular and orderly in your life like a bourgeois, so that you may be violent and original in your work.”

 Resources